JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

   npm run build
   ```

-  This uses Vite for fast, optimized bundling of TypeScript files and esbuild for the content script.
+  This uses Vite with a custom Chrome Extension plugin that handles content script compilation automatically.

   To check TypeScript types without compiling: